Gittykrsh/weather-app/README.md

 # 🌦 Weather App Using API - Tkinter GUI Project

-A clean and interactive desktop weather application built using Python and Tkinter.
-It allows users to quickly check real-time weather conditions for any city worldwide.
-The app fetches data using the OpenWeatherMap API and displays temperature, weather type, humidity, pressure, visibility, and local time.
-It also features dynamic weather icons, sunrise/sunset timings, and a polished UI layout with proper error handling.
-Designed as a learning project for API integration, GUI building, and multi-threading in Python.
+A Python Tkinter app that shows real-time weather for any city using OpenWeatherMap API.
+It displays temperature, humidity, pressure, visibility, local time, and dynamic weather icons in a clean GUI with smooth performance.

 ---